 A. J. Daverede

 A 1984 graduate of the U.S. Naval Academy, A. J. Daverede served as a Navy Supply Corps officer for 12 years prior to becoming an Archives Technician in NARA’s Initial Processing and Declassification Division in 1996.
 Since that time he has served as an Archives Specialist team leader in the same unit, specializing in Navy records in particular and military records in general.
-A supervisory archivist since 2004, A. J. has performed accessioning duties and established a quality assurance effort for the then operative National Declassification Initiative.
-In the National Declassification Center, A. J. is the Production Division Director responsible for workflow management, quality assurance, and interagency referrals for the Center.
+A supervisory archivist from 2004 to 2016, A. J. has performed accessioning duties and established a quality assurance effort for the then operative National Declassification Initiative, as well as acting as the Workflow Management and then the Production and Release division directors.
+A. J. is currently the NDC’s Senior Archivist, acting as a subject matter expert for the NDC Director and staff and applying his subject matter expertise within the NDC’s quality assurance processes.

 A. J. has a Bachelor of Science degree in English from the U.S. Naval Academy and a Master of Arts degree in Military Studies from American Military University in 2002.